-During the Public Company Accounting Oversight Board ("PCAOB")'s 2019 inspection of Louis Plung & Company, LLP, we assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+During the Public Company Accounting Oversight Board ("PCAOB")'s 2019 inspection of K. R. Margetson Ltd., we assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+Our inspection was conducted in cooperation with the Canadian Public Accountability Board.

-We selected for review two audits of issuers, one with a fiscal year ending in 2018 and one with a fiscal year ending in 2017.
+We selected for review three audits of issuers with fiscal years generally ending in 2018.
 For each issuer audit selected, we reviewed a portion of the audit.
 We also evaluated elements of the firm's system of quality control.